rand-projects/fisb-rest/docs/source/document.rst

 ``"traffic"``
   List of all aircraft being provided services by the ground station.
-The list contains the aircraft's ICAO address.
+The list contains the aircraft's ICAO address, the type of services being provided, and an optional address qualifier.
-  Each address may optionally be followed by either a forward slash followed by a single digit, and/or a forward slash followed by one to three characters from the set '``T``', '``R``', and '``S``'.
+  Fields are separated by slashes (``/``).
+The ICAO address and type of services will always be provided.
+The *address qualifier* will be displayed only if it is not zero (the usual value).
+Address qualifier values can be found in DO-282C.

-  The number indicates the *address qualifier* whose value can be found in DO-282C.
-The normal address qualifier is '``0``', and no '``/0``' is appended if this is the case.
+  The type of service will be '``X``' if no services are being provided (this will be the case before DO-282C is implemented), '``?``' if unknown services are being provided, or a combination of one to three characters from the set '``T``', '``R``', and '``S``'.

   The letters indicate the type of services the ground station is providing for the aircraft. '``T``' is TIS-B, '``R``' is ADS-R, and '``S``' is ADS-SLR.
 ADS-SLR stands for *Same Link Rebroadcast*.
 This is for